ngarrett78/portfolioProduction/readme.md

-## To deploy to the Staging Server, strict adherence to the following process is required.
+## To deploy to the Production Server, strict adherence to the following process is required.

 ---
 ####Get current copy of master branch from server